9 Instagrammable places in Nur-Sultan

 The place is open for excursions.
 The total area of the building is 30.5 thousand square meters.
-Interesting most liked Instagram photos can be taken both inside and outside, against the background of the modern interior.
+Interesting, most liked Instagram photos can be taken both inside and outside, against the background of the modern interior.
 In the evening, the palace is illuminated with illumination.
-So in the daytime, you can take Instagram photos by the fountains, leaving a stylish building on the background.
+So in the daytime, you can take Instagram photos by the fountains, leaving a stylish building in the background.

 5. The Palace of Peace and Harmony